 With all the vagaries of the Irish weather, we have to grab the opportunities to get outdoors whenever we can.
-So here are some of the best places in Meath to get outdoors with kids and enjoy the fine scenery in the Royal County.
+So here are some of the best outdoor places in Meath to get out with kids and enjoy the fine scenery in the Royal County.

 This lovely gem, Balrath Wood, is situated near Kentstown, approximately 10km from Navan.
 It has a range of nature walks, free parking, playground areas and picnic tables.

 You will find a cool Play Trail with play equipment as you go through the woods.
 It’s also wheelchair accessible.
 There are four Play areas at Balrath Woods:

 - To reach the ‘Shaky Bridge’ head along the Wheelchair Path and turn left just before the Pond.